cassianasoares/Rick-And-Morty-API-Kotlin/README.md

 # Rick and Morty API

-App to consume Rick And Morty API in kotlin with a costum filter.
+App to consume The Rick and Morty API in kotlin with a costum filter.

 <p align"center">